Jopinson/COVID19_Property_Pandemic/README.md

 # COVID19_Property_Pandemic

 ## Overview
 We are attempting to create a machine learning model that can predict housing prices.
-Using [this data from Zillow](https://www.zillow.com/research/data/)
+Using [this dataset from Zillow](https://www.zillow.com/research/data/) we are also going to attempt to compare our pricing model with Covid-19 data to see how much it has affected the housing market.

 ### Communication Protocols